 “This is good...but I don’t think it’s good for you.
 One of the medicine books the Marleyans gave us say this fish has a lot of mercury and it can cause problems in pregnant women.”
 Annie’s heart skips a beat when the sincerity in his gaze eases the skin around his eyes.
 “Sorry, I should have said something before you went through all this trouble.
 I’ll eat it this batch and then I’ll make dinner for you.”

-Annie’s eyebrows are barely bunched together with her face keeping relaxed, but he can see the touched surprise in her eyes.
+Annie’s face is relaxed but Armin can see the touched surprise in her eyes.
 “You don’t have to be polite.”
 She reasons.
 “Just say you don’t want it and we can throw it away.
 You don’t have to force yourself to-”

 Armin stuffs the fish into his mouth forkful after forkful, a focused trench stuck between his eyebrows the whole way.
 Annie nearly chuckles when she observes how her vegetables and rice are swallowed more easily than the fish; Armin actually looks pleased after each gulp.

-When the plates are empty, Armin lifts his head, the wide smile he wears childish with flecks of skin bordering around his lips.
+When the plates are empty, Armin lifts his head, his wide smile childish with flecks of skin bordering around his lips.
 “Done.”

 The persistent curl edging Annie’s lips shows she is flattered, thankful even, but she is not above teasing during a tender moment.
 “Mm, and don’t you look like you think you deserve a medal for finishing it all.”